udontur/obsidian/eng2d.md

 1. Tom and Daisy ran away
 2. Daisy
 	1. Lover
-	2. Society: Rich + Pretty + Married (Suppose she is better than poors → People praise her) (GOLD
+	2. Society: Rich + Pretty + Married (Suppose she is better than poors → People praise her) (GOLD DIGGER!)
-DIGGER!)
-c.
-Emotional connection with Gatsby
+	3. Emotional connection with Gatsby
 3. Meyer Wolfsheim
-a. transactional relationship
+4. transactional relationship
-b. sent a letter
+5. sent a letter
-c.
-Business partner / Bro
+6. Business partner / Bro
-d.
-Criminal: New Money, Conditional → But care about people that care about him (People hate him)
+7. Criminal: New Money, Conditional → But care about people that care about him (People hate him)
 ### Device
 - Metaphor: “The rack of the world… founded on a fairy’s wing” (106)
 - Metaphor: "Her voice is full of money" --> indiscreet --> head empty, no thoughts